Asymptotic Theory and Sequential Testing for Adaptive Bandits: Sequential tests under the UNB Process

 \end{lemma}

 Lemma \ref{le6} implies a regular-variation type relationship between information fraction and the calendar time fraction.
-Applying \eqref{eq12} with $s=1$ and $t_n(1)\equiv1$, we obtain $ t_n(r)\xrightarrow{a.s.} r^\gamma$ for each fixed $r\in[0,1]$.
-Hence, the limit $t(r)=r^\gamma$ is strictly increasing on $[0,1]$ and admits the inverse mapping $g(t)=t^{\frac{1}{\gamma}}$.
-This motivates reparametrizing the test process to recover the canonical Brownian covariance structure.
+Applying \eqref{eq12} with $s=1$ and $t_n(1)\equiv1$, we obtain $ t_n(r)\xrightarrow{{\rm a.s.}} r^\gamma$ for each fixed $r\in[0,1]$.
+Denoting this limit function by $t(r)=r^\gamma$, it is strictly increasing on $[0,1]$ and admits the inverse mapping $g(t)=t^{\frac{1}{\gamma}}$.
+This motivates a reparameterization of the test process to recover the canonical Brownian covariance structure.
 Utilizing the inverse mapping to identify the calendar time corresponding to the information fraction $t$, we define the information fraction indexed process $B_n(t)$ for $t\in [0,1]$ as $B_n(0)=0$ and

-The reparametrization above is designed to restore the canonical covariance structure required by group sequential theory.